-Your reputation as an email sender is a huge contributor to your email deliverability; that’s why it’s imperative to protect your email sending reputation.
+Your reputation as an email sender is a massive factor for email deliverability; that’s why it’s so important to protect your sending reputation.
 It also is affected by the content you send and to whom you send it.

-Sender reputation is heavily based on the reputation of the IP address you are sending email from as well as the reputation of the sending domain.
-When sending through an email platform, businesses that send smaller email volume may be sending through a shared IP address.
+Sender reputation is heavily based on the reputation of the IP address you are sending email from, plus that of the sending domain.
+When sending through an email platform, businesses that send low volumes may be using a shared IP address.
 This means that these companies share the same sender reputation with other businesses on the IP address.
-Given the potential for one bad player to affect the deliverability of other businesses, reputable email platforms tend to carefully monitor emails from companies to ensure they adhere to best practices.
+Meaning that if one sender gets caught sending spam, all users of the IP address are likely to take a hit.
+Because of this, reputable email platforms are continually looking for ways to prevent spammy messages from leaving their gateway.

-For companies that send large email volumes, it may be worthwhile to use a dedicated IP address for full reputation control.
+If you send a lot of email, it may be worthwhile to use a dedicated IP address for full reputation control.
 Or if you are sending transactional and marketing email, we do recommend that you use two different IP addresses for them.
-Otherwise, if you have not warned your IP address, you may find that by sending a massive marketing campaign your encounter deliverability issues for your important transactional communications.
+Marketing messages tend to be watched more closely than transactional messages, so if you’re a new sender and you haven’t warmed your IP address, a new email marketing campaign may end up throttling your regular transactional messaging.

-If you are seeing high levels of dropped, deferred or bounced messages it might be time to investigate your emails.
-One of the first places to start is to take a step back and see whether the messages you are sending could be construed as spammy.
+If you are seeing high levels of dropped, deferred or bounced messages – and think your reputation has taken a hit – it might be time to look at your email content and contact list.
+One of the first places to start is to take a step back and see whether the messages you are sending could be considered spammy.

 - Using free URL shorteners like bit.ly and ow.ly – these are frequently used by spammers to conceal their true identity.

-- Text asking readers to verify their identity – any text that sounds like a request for personal information can be construed as a phishing attempt.
+- Asking readers to verify their identity – any message that sounds like a request for personal information could easily be a phishing attempt.